H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Experimental Results and Analysis

 \subsubsection{Steganography Methods}

-To evaluate the detection performance of the proposed steganalysis algorithm, we employ four CU block-structure-based steganographic methods: Tew et al.~\cite{tew2014information} (denoted as Tar1), Dong et al.~\cite{dong2022adaptive} (denoted as Tar2), Yang et al.~\cite{yang2024quad} (denoted as Tar3), and Wang et al.~\cite{wang2024adaptive} (denoted as Tar4).
+To evaluate the detection performance of the proposed steganalysis algorithm, we employ four CU block structure-based steganography methods: Tew et al.~\cite{tew2014information} (denoted as Tar1), Dong et al.~\cite{dong2022adaptive} (denoted as Tar2), Yang et al.~\cite{yang2024quad} (denoted as Tar3), and Wang et al.~\cite{wang2024adaptive} (denoted as Tar4).